-- 73. (1) A person who- - (a) interferes with any witness summoned &c. [§ 23, 9 of in any proceedings for bribery in or 1980.] before a court or commission of inquiry or any person whose statement has been recorded by the Bribery Commissioner in the course of an investigation, or - (&) induces any such witness or any such person to refrain from giving evidence, or - (c) threatens any such witness or any such person with injury to his body, mind or reputation in order to deter him from giving evidence, or - (d) injures any such witness or any such person in body, mind or reputation in order to deter him from giving evidence. or - (e) compels any such witness or such person not to give. evidence, shall be guilty of an offence and shall, upon summary trial and conviction by a Magistrate. be liable to rigorous imprisonment for a term not exceeding twelve months and to a fine.
+- (a) interferes with any witness summoned in any proceedings - (b) induces any such witness to refrain from giving evidence, or - (c) threatens any such witness with injury to his body, mind or reputation in order to deter him from giving evidence, or - (d) injures any such witness in body, mind or reputation in order to deter him from giving evidence, or - (e) compels any such witness not to give evidence, shall be guilty of an offence and shall, upon summary trial and conviction by a Magistrate, be liable to rigorous imprisonment for a term not exceeding twelve months and to a fine.

-(2) Every court before which any person surrenders himself or is produced on arrest on an allegation that he has committed or has been concerned in committing or is suspected of having committed or to have been concerned in committing an offence under this section shall keep such person on remand until the conclusion of the trial except in exceptional circumstances where the court before which he surrenders himself or is produced may after recording its reasons therefor release him on bail.
+(2) Every court before which any person surrenders himself or is produced on arrest on an allegation that he has committed or has been concerned in committing or is suspected of having committed or to have been concerned in committing an offence under this section shall keep such person on remand until the conclusion of the trial except in exceptional circumstances where the court before which he surrenders himself or is produced may after recording its reasons therefore release him on bail.